Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 - https://github.com/Particular/NServiceBus.NHibernate/issues/252

 This issues will cause performance issues if the table contains a large number of rows.
-Inserts into the table are very inefficient due but queries are ineffecient too due to the incorrect order of columns.
+Inserts and queries are inefficient due to the incorrect order of columns.
 This results in unnecessary locking which limits the processing throughput of timeouts.

 ## Compatibility

 This issues has been resolved in following patch versions as defined in our  [support policy](support-policy.md):

-- 7.1.6 (latest) in use by NServiceBus 6.x
+- 7.1.6 in use by NServiceBus 6.x
 - 7.0.6 (support 7.0.x) in use by NServiceBus 5.x
 - 6.2.8 (support 6.2.x) in use by NServiceBus 5.x